Review of Yi 4K Action Camera

 - User Manual

-Raw video footage around New York with the YI 4K
+Cinematic style video shot with the YI 4K

 Video comparing GoPro Hero4 with YI 4K Action Camera